Banking Basics

 Wise vs Monzo: Speed

 Wise’s conditions for local transfers are very similar.
-Wise online account holders in the same country can make instant transfers.
-However, the setup is a bit more complex when it comes to international payments.
-The process consists of three steps:
+Wise online account holders in the same country can make instant money transfers.
+When it comes to international payments, the process usually takes up to 1 – 5 business days.

 However, you can avoid delays by using a debit or credit card.
 You can pay quickly and conveniently, both online and on the spot.
-However, it is crucial to remember that this payment method is often subject to higher fees.
+Nonetheless, it is crucial to remember that this payment method is often subject to higher fees.

 Wise vs Monzo: Safety